lorenzocaputi/Projects/SSIM/README.txt

 In this folder I'll post the 3 scripts we made to answer these questions.

-We used pandas, scikit-image, matplotlib and we worked with the Remini API
+We used pandas, scikit-image, matplotlib and we worked with the Remini API.

+To install the required dependencies, run the following command:
+"pip install -r requirements.txt"

 Hope you enjoy the code ;)